google/postcss-rename/README.md

 ### `by`

+> *Note*: this option only works for selector renaming.

 Whether to rename in "by-whole mode" or "by-part mode".

 * `"whole"`: Rename the entire name at once, so for example `.tall-image` might